-All staff will be aware of:

-• Our systems which support safeguarding, including this child protection and safeguarding policy, the behaviour policy, the role and identity of the designated safeguarding lead (DSL) and deputy DSL(s) and the safeguarding response to children who go missing from education.

-- The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as domestic abuse, child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines). - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe. - The fact that children can be at risk of harm inside and outside of their home, at school and online. - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children. - What to look for to identify children who need help or protection. - The fact that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - The fact that children with SEND, or certain medical or physical health conditions, can face additional barriers to reporting or recognising abuse or neglect - The fact that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation
+- 6.3.3.
+All staff who work directly or indirectly with children will be aware of: - Our systems which support safeguarding, including this child protection and safeguarding policy, the behaviour policy, the role and identity of the designated safeguarding lead (DSL) and deputy DSL(s) and the safeguarding response to children who go missing from education. - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as domestic abuse, child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines). - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe. - The fact that children can be at risk of harm inside and outside of their home, at school/academy and online. - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children. - What to look for to identify children who need help or protection. - The fact that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - The fact that children with SEND, or certain medical or physical health conditions, can face additional barriers to reporting or recognising abuse or neglect - The fact that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation

+6.4.
 Teachers, including the Headteacher/Principal, have a responsibility to:

-• Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the 'Teachers' Standards'.

-Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this.
+- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the 'Teachers' Standards'. - Report any cases, where it appears, that an act of FGM has been carried out to the DSL, who will report this to the police; also referred to as 'known' cases. - 6.4.1.
+Section 16 (Pupils with a Social Worker) and Appendix 4 of this policy outline in more detail how staff are supported to do this.

-5.2 The Designated Safeguarding Lead (DSL)
+6.5.
+The Designated Safeguarding Lead (DSL)